Home

 Types of Learning Disorders

 There are many different types of learning disorders.
-In general, learning disabilities are defined by the Individuals with Disabilities Education Act (IDEA) as the following:
+In general, they is defined by the Individuals with Disabilities Education Act (IDEA) as the following:

 “A disorder in one or more of the basic psychological processes involved in understanding or in using language, spoken or written that may manifest itself in the imperfect ability to listen, speak, read, write, spell or do mathematic equations.”